simulot/immich-go/readme.md

 ## Release next

+### Fix #44: duplicate is not working?

+At 1st run of the duplicate command, low quality images are moved to the trash and not deleted as before 1.82.
+At next run, the trashed files are still seen as duplicate.
+The fix consist in not considering trashed files during duplicate detection

 ### Fix #39: another problems with Takeout archives

 I have reworked the Google takeout import to handle #39 cases.
 Following cases are now handled: